This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 If you love coconut, opt instead for two or three drops of coconut extract in the batter, and choose a spiced rum for complementing the pineapple and vanilla.

 Not a competition.
 These are pineapple-y, Dole Whip-ish delights.
 Coconut for me in these is only by way of shreds and possibly toasted chips as a garnish.
+If it’s coconut you are channeling, do not miss this All-American OREO Coconut Cream Pie recipe which takes coconut cream to a whole other level!

 How Do You Infuse Cake with Alcohol?